M-Line Trolley: History

 Metropolitan Dallas had an extensive network of streetcar lines from the late 19th century through 1930s.
-Before the McKinney Avenue Transit Authority (MATA) began operations in 1989, the last streetcar ran in Dallas until January 1956.
+Before the McKinney Avenue Transit Authority (MATA) began operations in 1989, the last streetcar ran in Dallas until January 15 1956.
 Numerous maps of the old trolley routes are available online.

 During the 1980s, there was a movement to restore streetcar service in Dallas's Uptown neighborhood after some of the original rails were uncovered on McKinney Avenue.
-At 2:08 a.m. on January 14, 1986, 30 years exactly after the last scheduled service of Dallas streetcars, MATA signed a lease for the Bowen Avenue car barn.
+Dallas streetcar enthusiast and collector, Ed Landrum and restauranteur, Phil Cobb incorporated the non-profit, McKinney Avenue Transit Authority in 1983 with the intent to return streetcars to historic McKinney Avenue.
+At 2:08 a.m. on January 14, 1986, exactly 30 years to the minute after the last scheduled streetcar rolled into the barn, MATA signed a lease for the building on Bowen Avenue which was to become their new car barn.
 New rails were first laid in September 1988 near Hall Street.
 The initial infrastructure would be in place in the summer of 1989.
 On July 22, 1989, Dallas saw a return of the streetcar as car 122 broke a celebratory banner.

-In 1995, the agency had to fix subsidence in Cole Avenue causing a dip in the tracks between Hall and Bowen Streets.
+In 1995, the agency had to fix a subsidence in Cole Avenue causing a dip in the tracks between Hall and Bowen Streets.
 About 200 feet of track was replaced.

 By the late 1990s, it became apparent that the 110-year-old brick pavement on McKinney Avenue could no longer support modern-day car, truck and bus traffic.
 Repairs began in July 1999 and were completed in December 2000.
 The street was repaved with concrete brick and most of the old brick was saved for sidewalks and other amenities.
 Work was done on one lane of the street at a time.
 Many times the streetcars were rerouted, sometimes with a shoofly.
 For several months the north loop was inaccessible due to utility work at Allen and McKinney.

 First expansion

 M-Line car Green Dragon (186) at CityPlace Station.

 The first expansion of the system opened in 2002.
 Both Dallas Area Rapid Transit (DART) and MATA desired the streetcar to meet up with DART's CityPlace subway station a few blocks from the route.
 The first new track for the CityPlace extension was laid on Cole Avenue south of Blackburn in June 2001.
-In the summer of 2002 while the tracks were being laid, construction crews unearthed history as old center-of-the-street rail from Dallas Railway and Terminal tracks were discovered.
+In the summer of 2002 while the tracks were being laid, construction crews unearthed history as old center-of-the-street rail from Dallas Railway and Terminal tracks were discovered on Cole Avenue.
 On May 6, 2002, the extension was opened for the public (after a ceremonial opening on April 13, 2002, without service starting).
-It is now possible to ride the DART light rail system and get off at CityPlace station and board the streetcar to Uptown.
+It is now possible to ride the DART rail system and get off at CityPlace station and board the streetcar to Uptown.
 Effective May 6, 2002, all service on the line became free.
 The extension increased the line's length to 3.8 mi.
 The line was given the name "the M-Line" in the local transit system at this time.